kiplangatkorir/GraphFusionAI/README.md

 </h3>
 <br />

-# GraphFusionAI

-GraphFusionAI is an open-source framework for building **adaptive multi-agent systems** using the power of **knowledge graphs** and **neural memory networks**.
+**GraphFusionAI** is an open-source framework for building **adaptive multi-agent systems** using the power of **knowledge graphs** and **neural memory networks**.
 It provides a foundation for creating collaborative, real-time learning agents capable of dynamic task orchestration and semantic understanding.

 The project is designed for modularity and accessibility, enabling developers to build **graph-based AI agents** and **multi-agent systems** across industries like **healthcare**, **finance**, **education**, and more.